carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ![VPC Peering](https://docs.aws.amazon.com/images/vpc/latest/peering/images/peering-intro-diagram.png)

 - What: AWS-provided network connectivity between VPCs.
-It connects two VPC over a direct network route using private IP addresses.
+It connects two VPC over a direct network route using **private IP addresses** (secure).
 Instances on peered VPCs behave just like they are on the same network.
-Can connect one VPC to another in same or different region.
-VPC peering in different region called as VPC inter-region peering.
-Can connect one VPC to another in same or different AWS account
+  - It can connect one VPC to another in same or different region (VPC inter-region peering).
+  - It can connect one VPC to another in same or different AWS account.
 - When: Multiple VPCs need to connect with one another and access their resources
 - Pros: Uses AWS backbone without traversing the internet
 - Cons: Transitive peering is not supported.
 Its connections are 1 to 1 (not transitive) i.e. VPC-A peering VPC-B and VPC-B peering to VPC-C doesn’t mean VPC-A peering VPC-C.